enjoying salad since 1978.

-More Varnish: Thoughts from the Author
+More Varnish Thoughts from the Author

 Poul-Henning Kamp, the lead author of Varnish, was kind enough to respond to my blog post.